Videos by OutKick

 I blame the media and stupid people for spreading the narrative that police are the problem.
 What’s more, it’s just so transparently a lie.
 Think about the way the protests are covered.
 The media goes out of its way to argue that the rioters are a small part of the otherwise “peaceful protesters.”
 Yet the media simultaneously takes a tiny minority of misbehaving police officers and argues they are representative of the entire police force.
 The media’s arguing the exact opposite perspective during the same broadcast, painting with a broad brush with police and with a narrow one when it comes to protesters.
 They’re excusing bad protester behavior and artificially magnifying bad police behavior to make it look larger than it is.

-Furthermore, and Jason Whitlock has written very smartly about this, black lives only seem to matter when white people are involved in taking their lives.
+Furthermore, black lives only seem to matter when white people are involved in taking their lives.
 That leaves roughly 98% of all black murders behind in this country.
 That is, white people are responsible for a tiny fraction of the murder rate involving black people in this country.
 Even if the black lives matter movement were successful in completely eradicating all white murders of black people, 98% of black murders would still be occurring.
 (93% of all black murders are committed by black people).

 So is black lives matter about the victim or the perpetrator here?